wawa2102/0323_2020DATAPAR/Labs/module_1/String-Operations/README.md

 ## Introduction

 In this lab, we will learn how to manipulate strings.
-We will combine strings, split them apart, and use regular expressions to filter strings.
+We will combine strings and split them apart.

 ## Getting Started

 Open the `main.ipynb` file in the `your-code` directory.
 Follow the instructions and add your code and explanations as necessary.
-By the end of this lab, you will have learned about string manipulation and regular expressions.
+By the end of this lab, you will have learned about string manipulation.

 ## Deliverables